At WES Since: 2019

 Why did you become a teacher?

 I’ve known since a very young age that I wanted to become a teacher.
-As a student, I struggled with reading and there were many influential teachers along the way helped me become a more confident and strong reader.
-I want to be that motivational teacher for my students.
+As a student, I struggled with reading and there were many influential teachers along the way who helped me become a more confident and strong reader.
+I want to be a motivational teacher for my students.
 My goal as a teacher is to always make learning fun and engaging!

 What is your favorite quote?